honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 // React createRoot goes here
 ```
 **[Audio]**
-Next, Jess wires up automatic instrumentation by configuring the Honeycomb Web SDK.
+Next, Jess wires up automatic instrumentation by configuring the `HoneycombWebSDK`.
 She creates a new SDK instance and passes in three things:

-First, her Honeycomb API key: this is what authenticates her telemetry with Honeycomb’s ingest API.
+- First, her Honeycomb API key: this is what authenticates her telemetry with Honeycomb’s ingest API.

-Second, a service name: she labels this frontend app as "react".
+- Second, a service name: she labels this frontend app as `react`.
 That name will appear in Honeycomb when she views her spans or traces, and helps her tell different services apart.

-Third, she provides a list of instrumentations using `getWebAutoInstrumentations()`.
+- Third, she provides a list of instrumentations using `getWebAutoInstrumentations()`.
 This is a helper function from OpenTelemetry that enables automatic span creation for things like page loads, fetch requests, user interactions, Core Web Vitals, and more, all without having to write manual code.

 Finally, she calls `sdk.start()` to activate the SDK.
 That’s what kicks off telemetry collection and sends her spans to Honeycomb.